shellphish/ictf-website/index.md

 The iCTF is sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu), and it is organized by [Shellphish](https://www.shellphish.net) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).

-For any question, please use the Discord channel or send an email to [ictf-admin@googlegroups.com](mailto:ictf-admin@googlegroups.com).
+For any questions, please use the Discord channel or send an email to [ictf-admin@googlegroups.com](mailto:ictf-admin@googlegroups.com).

 Workshop for interested teams